-Me (above) on the left at my brothers wedding.
+Me (above) on the left at my brother’s wedding.
 Katy Perry (above) on the right at an awards show.
 If I had winged out my eyeliner and wore false lashed like Katy Perry, would we have looked similar?
 We definitely have a different nose.

 Here (above) is our image split side by side.
 The photos feature our faces at slightly different angles, so the overall effect is a bit creepy.
-I thought it useful for comparative purposes though.

-(Above and below, top right) Me = No makeup.
+(Above and below, top right)

 Okay.
 I am sick of looking at photos of myself.
-It’s decision time! <drum roll>

-Well gang?
+Well ,gang?
 What say you.
 Are my family and friends crazy, or are they on to something?
 Is it possible that I have a little sister that no one told me about?
 Should I be cornering my parents and demanding an explanation?
 Do tell.